jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 > What are your blind spots?
 What are you working on?
 What can others help you with?

 It can be difficult for me to characterize my strengths.
-I enjoy contributing across the entire systems development life cycle [(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) - as a creative contributor, I am interested in engaging directly and managing effort investment to deliver a valuable work product at the right time.
+I enjoy contributing creatively, strategically, and technically across the entire systems development life cycle [(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) --- I am interested in engaging directly and managing the investment of resources to deliver a quality work product at the right time.

-As I gain experience in different contexts, I am constantly fascinated by the unknowns presented by others' expertise and understanding, motivating me to dedicate myself to continuous growth and improvement.
-If you think I need a better balance or focus, [I'd love to hear about it!](mailto:jgoldfar@gmail.com)
+As I gain experience in different contexts, I am constantly fascinated by the unknowns presented by others' expertise and understanding, motivating my dedication to continuous growth and improvement.
+If you think I'm missing something, [I'd love to hear about it!](mailto:jgoldfar@gmail.com)

 # References
 - [LinkedIn](https://www.linkedin.com/pulse/do-you-have-user-manual-your-team-polly-chandler/) picked up on this in 2016
 - [Marko's popular blog post](https://medium.com/swlh/user-manual-to-me-92c8ce68f960) on the topic, from 2018
 - [The Muse](https://www.themuse.com/advice/how-to-be-a-better-leader-manager-user-manual) has an article on the topic.
-- [Marcus Aurelius' Meditations](https://www.goodreads.com/work/quotes/31010) evidently comprises a component of my thinking on work - though certainly not the entirety.
+- [Marcus Aurelius' Meditations](https://www.goodreads.com/work/quotes/31010) evidently comprises a component of my thinking on work.